rusucc/qbit_webui_addr_bot/README.md

 I will probably add more functionalities as I see fit, but for now it only tells me my IP.

+When executed the python main sends with the Telegram bot a message containing the current IP, and every 10 min it registers it again and check if it has changed, if so, it sends another message with the new IP address.

 ### Commands that should be sent as Telegram messages